rpmuller/ePubs/WesternPhilosophy.md

 with these doctrines, and also with those of Jews and Christians.
-I shall consider what concerns the Jews anJ Christians at a later stage; for the present, I shall confine myself as far as possible to pagan superstitions.
-1
+I shall consider what concerns the Jews anJ Christians at a later stage; for the present, I shall confine myself as far as possible to pagan superstitions.[^123]

+[^123]: See Cumont, _Oriental Religions in Roman Paganism_.

 In Rome every sect and every prophet was represented, and sometimes won favor in the highest government circles.
-Lucian, who stood for sane skepticism in spite of the credulity of his age.
-* See Cumom, Oriental Religion* in Roman Paganism.

-THE ROMAN EMPIRE IN RELATION TO CULTURE

-tcfls an amusing story, generally accepted as broadly true, about a prophet and miracle-worker called Alexander the Paphlagonian.
+Lucian, who stood for sane skepticism in spite of the credulity of his age. tells an amusing story, generally accepted as broadly true, about a prophet and miracle-worker called Alexander the Paphlagonian.
 This man healed the sick and foretold the future, with excursions into blackmail.
 His fame reached the ears of Marcus Aurelius,